jfuginay/grammarly/DATABASE_SETUP_GUIDE.md

 ## Step 6: Update Environment Variables

-Once the tables are created, make sure your Vercel environment variables are properly set:
+Once the tables are created, make sure your environment variables are properly set:

 ### Required Environment Variables:
-- `DATABASE_URL`: Your Supabase database URL
+- `DATABASE_URL`: Your database URL
-- `DIRECT_URL`: Your Supabase direct connection URL (if using connection pooling)
+- `DIRECT_URL`: Your direct connection URL (if using connection pooling)
-- `NEXT_PUBLIC_SUPABASE_URL`: Your Supabase project URL
+- `NEXT_PUBLIC_SUPABASE_URL`: Your project URL
-- `NEXT_PUBLIC_SUPABASE_ANON_KEY`: Your Supabase anonymous key
+- `NEXT_PUBLIC_SUPABASE_ANON_KEY`: Your anonymous key
 - `OPENAI_API_KEY`: Your OpenAI API key

 ## Step 7: Test Your Application

 After setting up the database:

-1. Deploy your application to Vercel (should work now with the previous fixes)
+1. Deploy your application
 2. Try signing in with Google - it should automatically create a user record
 3. Try creating a document - it should be stored in the Document table